How to extract text from a PDF using PyMuPDF and Python

 Can I migrate from PyMuPDF to Nutrient gradually?

 Yes.
-Start hybrid — keep simple PDFs on PyMuPDF, and send complex ones to Nutrient.
+Start with a hybrid approach: Keep simple PDFs on PyMuPDF, and send complex ones to Nutrient.
 Migrate fully when ready.

 Which approach is better for high-volume processing?